Susanna Blunt: Teaching career

-The following year she worked with Yoko Ono, assisting her with various art projects and was invited with David Hockney to jury a national art competition.
+The following year she worked with Yoko Ono, assisting her with various art projects.
 She then moved to California and started a teaching career, living in the San Francisco Bay area for three years before returning to Vancouver, where she continued teaching in both private and public institutions, including three years on the faculty of the Fine Arts Department at the University of British Columbia.

 Artwork

 She became known for her trompe-l'œil paintings and designed the optical illusion room for the Science World museum in Vancouver in 1988.
 Between 1991 and 1992, while living in France she took part in five shows, group and solo, winning an award in an international competition.

 Among the people she has painted are Toni Onley, painter, Vancouver; George Woodcock, author, Vancouver; Stanley Donen, film producer, Los Angeles; and Steven Isserlis, Cellist, London.

 She was chosen in a nationwide competition by Gerda Hnatyshyn, wife of Governor-General of Canada Ramon Hnatyshyn, to paint her portrait for Rideau Hall in Ottawa, Ontario.
-In 1997, she painted and delivered to Buckingham Palace a portrait of Prince Edward.
+In 1997, she painted and delivered to Buckingham Palace a portrait of Prince Edward a portrait arrangement made possible by her friend Christian Cardell Corbet.

 Blunt was invited by the Royal Canadian Mint to join eight other artists in a nationwide competition for a new portrait of Queen Elizabeth II to be used on Canadian coins.
 The Mint knew of her work, particularly the Hnatyshyn portrait mentioned above.
 Blunt created the image from a photograph of the Queen.
-She won the competition and her portrait of the Queen has been used on coins and currency in Canada from 2003.
+She won the competition and her portrait of the Queen has been used on coins and currency in Canada from 2003 to 2023.